 Publishing License and Publishing Agreement

 When you publish with Elsevier, or another service, you are entering into a binding legal agreement.
-You as an author, and we agree to certain guidelines and responsibilities, and both parties commit to acting in best-faith in accordance to the publishing agreement.
+We agree to certain guidelines and responsibilities with you, the author, and both parties commit to acting in good faith in accordance with the publishing agreement.

 For instance, your rights as an author are protected via copyright law.
 Elsevier is absolutely committed to defending its authors’ reputations and work.
 We take any challenges of plagiarism, ethics disputes, fraud and infringement very seriously.

 For us to publish and distribute your manuscript, we need to have certain publishing permissions from you, the author.
 That can include a journal publishing agreement or license from the time that your article is submitted to the time it is accepted and published in its final version.

 As an author, you also need to decide how your readers can use and share your article, without having to request express permission from you directly.
 Elsevier offers a variety of end user licenses, including non-commercial and commercial, so you can choose which one suits your manuscript best.

 Things to consider before selecting which end user license you want to choose include:

 - Understanding what each end user license allows, and the rights it grants your readers for using the article.

 - Checking if the funding body and/or institution have a policy that requires a specific end user license.